chorusmobility/MGC-Project/README.md

 Use case
 ========
 1. Unmanned Traffic Management
-1.1.
-Self driving car ask UTM for a permissioned path between point A and point B 1.2.
-UTM offers a path permissioned
+    1. Self driving car ask UTM for a permissioned path between point A and point B
+    1. UTM offers a path permissioned
-1.3.
-Self driving car send an acceptance message
+    1. Self driving car send an acceptance message
-1.4.
-Robonomics network provider create a permission in form of smart contract 1.5.
-When contract achieve Ethereum blockchain, permission became immutable
+    1. Robonomics network provider create a permission in form of smart contract
+    1. When contract achieve Ethereum blockchain, permission became immutable
-2. Trading for priority move
+2. Trading for on road priority

 #TODO